wagtail/rfcs/text/054-internationalisation.md

 * `has_translation(locale)` - Returns a boolean if a translation for this object exists in the specified locale.
 * `copy_for_translation(locale)` - Generates a copy of the object with the same content and `translation_key` but a different `locale`
 * `@classmethod get_translation_model()` - Returns the model which `TranslatableMixin` is defined.
 This is useful to help some logic handle models that use multi-table inheritance.
-* `@property local` - This gets the translated object for the active language.
+* `@property localized` - This gets the translated object for the active language.
 If no translation exists, this returns `self`.
 This can be called from templates similarly to `.specific`

 #### Clusterable models